-This procedure may be used by any SUNY ESF student, employee, as well as third-parties who are participating in a college-sponsored program or affiliated activity.
-Employee grievance procedures established through negotiated contracts, academic grievance review committees, student disciplinary grievance boards and any other procedures defined by contract will continue to operate as before.
-This procedure does not in any way deprive a Complainant of the right to file with outside enforcement agencies, such as the New York State Division of Human Rights, the Equal Employment Opportunity Commission, The Office of Civil Rights of the Department of Education and the Office of Federal Contract Compliance of the Department of Labor.
-Contact information for these agencies is listed in Appendix B. More detailed information may be obtained from SUNY-ESF's Office of Human Resources.
-Upon filing with one of these outside enforcement agencies, or upon the initiation of litigation, the SUNY ESF internal complaint procedure may be terminated and the matter will be referred to the Office of the General Counsel for review and supervision.
+Employee grievance procedures established through negotiated contracts, academic grievance review committees, student disciplinary grievance boards and any other procedures defined by contract will continue to operate.
+This procedure does not in any way deprive a Complainant of the right to file with outside enforcement agencies, such as the New York State Division of Human Rights, the Equal Employment Opportunity Commission, the Office of Civil Rights of the Department of Education and the Office of Federal Contract Compliance of the Department of Labor.
+More detailed information may be obtained from ESF's DCA.
+Upon filing with one of these outside enforcement agencies, or upon the initiation of litigation, the ESF internal complaint procedure may be terminated and the matter will be referred to the Office of the General Counsel for review and supervision.